Fight the Flu

 Can I receive a flu vaccine and other vaccines (e.g. COVID-19 vaccine) on the same day?

-You can get flu vaccines at any time before or after, or with, most other vaccines, including COVID-19 vaccines.
+You can get a flu vaccination at any time before or after, or with most other vaccines, including COVID-19 vaccines.
+Ask your Amcal pharmacist which other vaccinations you can add to your flu vaccination appointment.

 What are the possible side effects of the flu vaccine?